 Quick Answer

 Yes, reclining sofas do need to be placed away from the wall.
 For a standard reclining sofa, you should leave at least 3 inches of space between the sofa and the wall behind it to allow it to fully recline without obstruction.
 It might require more room depending on the specific design of the sofa.
-However, certain designs like the homebody recliner are an exception to this rule, needing just 2 inches of space due to their advanced, automatic adjusting features.
+However, the Homebody recliner offers a zero-clearance option and can be placed directly up against a wall.
+No additional clearance space is needed.

 Introduction